fredaas/grow/README.txt

 FEATURES
 --------------------------------------------------------------------------------

-The main idea of grow is to provide a tool that efficiently visualizes directory-tree structures from the command line.
-Additionally, grow can
+The main idea of Grow is to provide a tool that efficiently visualizes directory-tree structures from the command line.
+Additionally, Grow can

     - display file permissions,

     - display absolute paths,

     - display file sizes,

+    - display directory sizes,

     - display dotfiles,